eiithel/PCB_english/README.md

 PWMs and logic (AIN, BIN) are provided by the **Teensy**.

+You can see a use case here: <https://github.com/eiithel/motors_test>

 ### **RGB LEDs**

 In order to pilot 6 RGB LEDs, we need 6*3 = 18 channels.
 It is out of the question to use all the PWM Teensy outputs for that.
 The trick is to use a LED's driver that will allow us to increase our number of avalaible PWM outputs.
 This driver is controlled by the i2C Bus and provids 16 PWM channels.
 The 2 missing channels will be provided by the Teensy itself.
 The used component is the __TLC5940__ (Texas Instrument).

 <img src="http://www.ti.com/graphics/folders/partimages/TLC5940.jpg" width="250" height="150"/>

+You can see a use case here: <https://github.com/eiithel/TLC4950_test>

 ##**Supplies**